xingty/CatGPT/README.md

   * `download`

-    Use `/topic download` to download the topic directly without a confirmation operation.
+    Use `/topic download` to download the topic's content directly without a confirmation operation.
+The content will be encoded as Markdown file

   * **other characters**